wazo-platform/wazo-platform.org/content/blog/wazo-auth-refresh-token.md

 # Conclusion

-If you are developing a long lived application that uses Wazo's API use refresh tokens to offer a nice user experience and avoid storing sensible user data.
+If you are developing a long lived application that uses Wazo Platform's API use refresh tokens to offer a nice user experience and avoid storing sensible user data.